singhsidhukuldeep/singhsidhukuldeep.github.io/docs/index.md

 🛠 You can also solve existing [issues on GitHub](https://github.com/singhsidhukuldeep/data-science-interview-prep/issues) and create a pull request.

+## Features

+* **🎨 Beautiful:** The design is built on top of most popular libraries like MkDocs and material which allows the platform to be responsive and to work on all sorts of devices – from mobile phones to wide-screens.
+The underlying fluid layout will always adapt perfectly to the available screen space.

+* **🧐 Searchable:** almost magically, all the content on the website is searchable without any further ado.
+The built-in search – server-less – is fast and accurate in responses to any of the queries.

+* **🙌 Accessible:**
+    * **Easy to use:** 👌 The website is hosted on github-pages and is free and open to use to over 40 million users of GitHub in 100+ countries.
+    * **Easy to contribute:** 🤝 The website embodies the concept of collaboration to the latter.
+Allowing anyone to add/improve the content.
+To make contributing easy, everything is written in MarkDown and then compiled to beautiful html.

 ## Setup

 > No setup is required for usage of the platform